vectordotdev/vector/rfcs/2020-09-28-cloudwatch-metrics.md

   querying for resources first (e.g. instances with a specific tag) and then fetching metrics for those instances.
 * Backfilling metrics if `vector` is restarted or offline for a period.
-* Config examples covering common use-cases
+* Additional config examples covering common use-cases; basic examples should be included with the source documentation.
-* Warnings when configured dimensions do not match any metrics in `ListMetrics`
+* Warnings when configured dimensions do not match any metrics in `ListMetrics`.
-* Caching `ListMetrics` output across vector restarts to speed up initial start
+* Caching `ListMetrics` output across vector restarts to speed up initial start.